ZeusXuan/QAmediacal-system/README.md

 # QAmediacal-system
-a little project of knowledge graph
+A simple project of knowledge graph